 Interest rates on 95% mortgages tend to be higher than rates for smaller mortgages, meaning that you'll have to repay more every month.

-Taking out a 95% mortgage as a first-time buyer might make it difficult for you to remortgage on to a better rate when your first deal ends.
+Taking out a 95% mortgage as a first-time buyer could make it difficult to remortgage to a better rate when your deal ends.

-Find out more: understand more about the process with the Which?
-Mortgage Advisers guide to remortgaging
+- Find out more: Which?
+Mortgage Advisers' guide to remortgaging

-The property market is unpredictable.
-If the value of your home falls, you could end up owning less than 5%, or even end up in negative equity (where you owe more than the property is actually worth).
+If the value of your home falls, there’s a risk you could end up in negative equity.
+This is where you owe more on the property than what it’s worth.

 The risk of this happening decreases with time, as you pay off more of your mortgage and build up your equity in the property.

 A 95% mortgage is just one option if you have a small deposit.